 Depending on the type of vulnerability found, its exploitability, impact, and scope, a CVSS score and severity classification are attributed to the finding, helping you prioritize the vulnerabilities fixes:

-Once you change a finding’s severity, Snyk API & Web will not change it back, so please make sure you really intend to make the change.
+Once you do, Snyk API & Web will not change the severity back, so please make sure you really intend to make the change.
 You can read more about this in severity levels in findings.

 Change Assignee

 After a target scan or a re-test, you may want to assign a vulnerability to be taken care of by a certain team member.
-This can be done either through the finding’s details page, by clicking on the respective dropdown, through the Target's page, or through the Scan Results page.
+This can be done either through the finding’s details page, by clicking on the respective pencil icon next to the Assignee field (see image below), or through the Target's page or the Scan Results page, by selecting one or more findings and clicking on the respective dropdown.

 To learn more about how to change a finding’s assignee, make sure to read this article.